SOAS Careers actively seeks to support all students and tailor our services to your needs.

 Careers Discussion (45 mins)

-Please note: In order for as many SOAS students as possible to access support from SOAS Careers we would ask that you book no more than 3 appointments with us per term.
+Please note: In order for as many SOAS students as possible to access support from SOAS Careers we would ask that you book no more than three appointments of the same type (i.e. three applications advice sessions, three practice interviews etc). with us per term.
 We have found that important learning takes place between appointments, for example by exploring our resources, reflecting, action planning or networking, and so it can sometimes be beneficial for you to allow a gap between the times you see us.

 If this causes a difficulty for you or you wish to discuss it with us please do let us know.
 We aim to support your career development learning as best we can and are always happy to receive constructive feedback on our services and resources.